 3. Bring a friend to your sciatica appointment

-- If your pain is severe it may be difficult to concentrate.
-Bringing a friend to your appointment to take notes can allow you to focus on the conversation with your doctor without having to worry that you may forget something he or she said later on.
+- If your sciatic pain is severe, it may be difficult to concentrate.
+Bringing a friend to your appointment to take notes can free you up you to focus on the conversation with your doctor without having to worry about forgetting something later on.

 4. Consider an online consultation

 - The first diagnosis or treatment plan you receive for your sciatica symptoms doesn’t have to be the final word.
 One option for a second opinion is an online consultation.